 The peer group is important in the lives of teenagers.
 This is the source of their social life and their daily interactions.
 Being removed from their peer group and being placed in a new fostering environment is an additional disruption that adds to the challenges of the situation.
 With enough carers available in their family's environment, it is possible that they may be able to attend the same school and maintain their social affiliations.
 However, all too often this is not the case.

 This is why independent agencies such as Family Fostering Partners are seeking carers who have space, patience, and the skills to build a connection with someone who has difficulty trusting others.
-We have services throughout South Wales and we need foster carers.
+We have services throughout South Wales and we need foster parents.

 If you are interested in knowing more about this rewarding career, contact us for more information.
 We provide support and training and actively recruit foster parents who have room in their homes and love in their hearts for a teenager.